JorgenBrattang/staying-healthy/README.md

 ## Testing

 Found a bug when resizing the size of the screens height.
 It made the footer float far above the bottom of the page.
-- Fixed by changing the footer from the section to its own place within the HTML and adding a display flex and column to the body.
+- <strong style="color:#60E60E;">Problem solved</strong>, by changing the footer from the section to its own place within the HTML and adding a display flex and column to the body.

-### Slack peer-code-review
+### Slack #peer-code-review
 - Carina Stenger
     - "After submitting the form the line ‚have a nice day‘ could use a bit more padding (checked on an iphone SE)"
+        - <strong style="color:#60E60E;">Problem solved</strong>, by changing the media queiry for that size of phone.

+- Hannah Carey_5p
+    - "Issue I found was on the form validation page.
+The text is hidden by the google maps location on my screen.
+        - <strong style="color:#60E60E;">Problem solved</strong>, by changing the div containing the map to auto instead of procent and make the map fixed height.

 ```
 <u>This text will be removed, its just a guideline!</u>